jstnmthw/insights-ai/README.md

 ### Continuous Integration
 CI runs lint, type-check and the complete Vitest suite (with coverage threshold **98 % lines/statements**) on every push/PR.

+### Automated Releases
+This project uses **[semantic-release](https://semantic-release.gitbook.io/semantic-release/)** to automate versioning, changelog generation, and release publishing.
+All releases are triggered automatically from the `main` branch based on conventional commit messages.

+For a detailed guide on the release workflow, see [**Automated Releases**](./docs/AUTOMATED_RELEASES.md).

 ### Project Structure